Jugsaw/Jugsaw.jl/docs/src/get-started.md

     1. Go to [https://www.jugsaw.co/apps](https://www.jugsaw.co/apps).
     2. Click "Create a new Jugsaw App".
     3. Enter the Github repo and the subfolder containing your Jugsaw App.

-Once your Jugsaw App is ready, you will recieve an email notification.

 <details>
   <summary>Alternative: using Github Actions</summary>